 The message board is divided into subjects which in their turn are divided into topics.
-Topics are the articles in the earlier issues and since there are so many of them (2860 “in the headlines” section for example) it means that some stories are not forgotten and continue in the forum for months after their publication.
+Topics are the articles in the earlier issues and since there are so many of them (2860 “in the headlines” section) it means that some stories were not forgotten and continued in the forum for months after their publication.

 Let us remember that like all other newspapers the National Enquirer needs some information about the people leaving their comments there.
 The information often varies depending on the paper’s confidentiality policy.
 The standard set asks for the author’s email address, real name and link to his Facebook account (if any).
 But some ask even for the physical address of the person.

-Remember the way the National Enquirer followed the Newt boys and their father, offering them $200,000 for saying that Michael Jackson molested the boys?
-This fact was discovered from the tapes the Enquirer journalist Jim Mitteager left after his death.
+Remember the way the National Enquirer followed the Newt boys and their father, offering them $200,000 for saying that Michael Jackson molested them?
+This fact was discovered from the tapes of the deceased Enquirer journalist Jim Mitteager.

-In case someone missed this highly enlightening story let me provide at least an excerpt from it in order to explain what kind of journalistic staff we are dealing with:
+In case someone missed this enlightening story let me provide an excerpt from it in order to explain what kind of journalistic sharks we are dealing with: